-The Department of Mathematics & Computer Science operates a Math Learning Center by experienced undergraduate students.
+The Department of Mathematics & Computer Science operates a Math Learning Center staffed by experienced undergraduate students.
 It is intended mainly for students who are taking undergraduate courses such as MATH 104, 111, 115,119, 120, 121, 122, and CS 172, 291.
 It provides a welcoming environment to work on homework or prepare for exams, with expert help at hand as needed.
-The MLC offers Table tutoring, Drop-in tutorial and one-on-one tutoring for various Math and Computer Science courses.
+The MLC offers tutoring for various Math and Computer Science courses.
 Students can work with a tutor in small group sessions as well as one-on-one.